 What Really Happened to Pan Am?
 The Hijacking That Destroyed an Empire

 Pan Am was the most glamorous airline in the world.
 Then a bomb went off over Scotland and three years later it was gone.
-But was Lockerbie really what killed it?
+But was Lockerbie really the cause?

-The question that has followed aviation historians, former employees, and conspiracy researchers ever since is a simple one: did Lockerbie kill Pan Am, or did it just finish off something that was already dying?
+The question that has ever since is a simple one: did Lockerbie doom Pan Am, or did it just finish off something that was already struggling?

 The Hook: America’s Airline